post-self/idumea.post-self.ink/content/_index.md

 >
 > But me, friends?
 What will become of me?

+<p style="text-align: center; text-indent: 0"><A tale of the escape from suffering in a digital world — and the effects of trauma on the functionally immortal</em></p>

 ## Content notes

 This book touches on the plots of [The Post-Self Cycle](https://post-self.ink/cycle), as well as that of [*Marsh*](https://marsh.post-self.ink).
 It is still a standalone novel, but might benefit from having read those works first.
 These works and more may all be found [post-self.ink](https://post-self.ink) as paperbacks, ebooks, and free to read in the browser.